cjus/hydra-aws-docker-article/README2.md

 ### Swarm networking

 At this stage, we have EC2 instances participating in a swarm as either managers or workers.
-We're not ready to create a network on which each node can communicate.
-This is known as an overlay network.
+We're now ready to create a network on which each node can communicate.
+In the containerization world, we call this an overlay network.

 ```shell
 $ docker network create servicenet \